nom-tam-fits/nom-tam-fits/src/site/markdown/compression.md

 # Compression support

-From now on, 100% native Java support for compressed fits images is provided.
-The compression and decompression process automatically utilizes all available CPUs.
+Image compression and tiling are now fully supported by nom-tam-fits.
+A 100% Java implementation of the compression libraries available in cfitsio was implemented.
+An API for easy handling of compressed images is now provided.
+Support for binary table compression and the NULL_PIXEL_MASK features is anticipated in the next release.

+When [de]compressing all available CPU's are automatically utilized.

+Internal compression allows FITS files to be created where the data are efficiently stored, but the metadata is still easily accessible.
+The tiling of images is particularly critical for supporting efficient access to subsets of very large images.
+A user can easily access only the tiles that overlap the region of interest and can skip data not of interest.
+While some skipping might be possible with uncompressed FITS files (i.e., read only the rows overlapping the desired subset), internal tiles can be much more efficient when the image is substantially larger than the subset.
+Most compression algorithms interfere with the ability to skip uninteresting data, but tiles are compressed independently, so users can benefit both from the compression and the selection of only a subset of the image.

 To compress an existing image HDU, use code like:

     try (Fits f = new Fits()) {
         CompressedImageHDU compressedHdu = CompressedImageHDU.fromImageHDU(someImageHDU, 300, 15);